Dick designed the

 "With the exception of Michael Higgins of Galway none of them sold a damn thing".

-looking out of window of office, young boy with donkey, drawing cart of coal blocks,
+looking out of window of office, saw a young boy with a donkey, drawing a cart of coal blocks.

-Tommy saw Dick pull up, get out behind cart, pushed, off it went.
+Tommy saw Dick pull up, get out behind the cart, pushed, off it went.

 Another time in Dame St, Dick asked him: